Iveco LMV: British Panther CLV

-The first Panthers were delivered to the 1st Mechanised Brigade and a small number underwent hot weather trials in Afghanistan.
+IVECO also attempted to secure an order for more Panthers under the Operational Utility Vehicle System (OUVS) programme, an attempt to replace a varied selection of utility vehicles in British service.
+The offer was added to the shortlist decided in 2008-09, but the programme was cancelled owing to lessons learnt in the War in Afghanistan.

+The first Panthers were delivered to the 1st Mechanised Brigade and a small number underwent hot weather trials in Afghanistan..
+The first British combat deployment was made as part of Operation Herrick in 2009, with 67 vehicles upgraded with additional electronic countermeasures, reversing cameras, new roof hatches and a new engine air intake.
+Additional armour increased the protection level from STANAG Level 1 to Level 3.
+These vehicles also carried an additional crew member, which was made possible by relocation of some of the BOWMAN radio equipment.
+This variant was known as the Panther PCV (Protected Command Vehicle), with the upgrades costing around £300,000 per vehicle.
+On withdrawal from Afghanistan these vehicles remained in service but with their theatre-specific ECM systems removed.

 At end of April 2018, the UK Defence Equipment Sales Authority put the entire Panther 4x4 fleet up for sale with 395 vehicles available.
-The Combat Vehicle Reconnaissance (tracked) (CVRT) family, FV 432, and Land Rover Truck Utility Medium (TUM) remain in service.
+The (CVRT) family, FV432, and Land Rover Truck Utility Medium (TUM) remain in service.

 In May 2018 it was reported by Jane's that the British Army was intending to dispose of its Panther CLV fleet, however as of 2024 this has not yet taken place, with Panther CLV being deployed on exercises in Estonia.
-Joint-forces.com reported in 2023 that the Panther was expected to remain in service until at least 2037.
+Others reported in 2023 that the Panther was expected to remain in service until at least 2037.

 Russian Rys LMV

 The Rys is the Russian variant of the Iveco LMV, manufactured by MVPS, an Iveco Russia and Oboronservis LLC joint venture company, with complete knockdown assembly on the premises of the 127th Wheeled Vehicle Repair Plant in Voronezh.
 The Rys' supply chain is from different plants around Russia.